lanl/SEPIA/docs/quickstart.rst

 General workflow guide
 ======================

+The general workflow in Sepia is summarized by:

+    1. Instantiate :ref:`sepiadata` object with all data relevant to the problem.
+    2. Use :ref:`sepiadata` methods to do data transformations/rescaling and create basis matrices for multivariate-output data.
+    3. Create :ref:`sepiamodel` object using instantiated :ref:`sepiadata` object.
+    4. Do MCMC to sample from the posterior distribution of the model parameters.
+    5. Analyze the results: summarize posterior distributions, make predictions from the model, or perform sensitivity analysis.

+The sections below give details on each step.
+We also include a section on more complex model types (hierarchical and shared theta models).

 Data setup
 ----------

 The first step is to set up a :ref:`sepiadata` object containing all of the data types that will be needed in the model.
-Specifics of the model (whether or not emulator-only, whether multivariate or univariate output, whether or not there are controllable/experimental condition inputs) are inferred from the data structure, so it is important to get it set up correctly.
+Specifics of the model (whether or not the model is emulator-only, whether there is multivariate or univariate output, whether or not there are controllable/experimental condition inputs) are inferred from the data structure, so it is important to get it set up correctly.
 The data structure also handles various transformations and sets up basis functions, so that users are not required to recreate these steps by hand.
 (That is, raw data can be passed in without doing any transformations, and we recommend this so that downstream methods can handle untransforming data.)